danielcompton/anarchy/resources/README.md

 In contrast to earlier where we picked Y(es), N(o) and neutral, this time it is just yes or no, which we symbolise with Xs.
-The process is thus a simplification of the condition matching and fairly easy to understand.
+The process is thus a simplification of the condition matching.

 ## Code